Share This Post

 Getting an appointment at the Italian Consulate can be a time-consuming process, but this necessity to applying for dual Italian citizenship has just become easier with the full implementation of an online booking system.
 If you’re an American citizen who has determined you’re eligible for Italian citizenship by marriage or by blood (jure sanguinis)—meaning you have an Italian parent, grandparent, or great-grandparent and meet other requirements for jure sanguinis—your next steps are:

 - Gathering your ancestor’s information—full name, date of birth, and town of birth.

-- Applying for Italian citizenship.
+- Submitting your complete application for Italian citizenship.

-What’s a Consulate?
+What Is a Consulate?